maxnowack/signaldb/docs/reactivity/index.md

 We provide prebuilt reactivity adapters for existing reactivity libraries.
 If an adapter is missing, feel free to request it by [opening an issue](https://github.com/maxnowack/signaldb/issues/new) at Github.

 Some libraries don't have a cleanup method.
 That mean you have to call `<cursor>.cleanup()` manually after the reactive context was closed.
-Since this can lead to memory leaks, This is not very practical in a production environment.
+Since this can lead to memory leaks, this is not very practical in a production environment.
 Adapters without the automatic cleanup should be considered as experimental.

 Scope checking is also only supported by a few libraries.
 This means, that SignalDB is not able to check if a cursor was created from a reactive scope and applies the required event handlers used to provide the reactivity.
 To avoid memory leaks, use an adapter with scope checking or pass `reactive: false` to your options (e.g. `<collection>.find({ … }, { reactive: false })`)